The Chart for ViacomCBS Inc. (VIAC) Is Flashing Mixed Signals

-ViacomCBS Inc. (NASDAQ:VIAC) went up by 1.37% from its latest closing price compared to the recent 1-year high of $101.97.
-The company’s stock price has collected -0.78% of loss in the last five trading sessions.
-Press Release reported on 06/07/21 that Paramount+ Announces a Mountain of Movies, Original Series and Live Sports Coming to the Service This Summer
+ViacomCBS Inc. (NASDAQ:VIAC) went down by -2.25% from its latest closing price compared to the recent 1-year high of $101.97.
+The company’s stock price has collected -0.02% of loss in the last five trading sessions.
+Press Release reported on 06/14/21 that Taraji P. Henson to Host 2021 “BET AWARDS” Broadcast Set to Air Live on BET, Sunday, June 27 at 8:00 PM, ET/PT

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.